Kyant0/Fishnet/README.md

 ### Build the library

-You should build twice, the first time is expected to fail.
+You should build twice.
+The first time is expected to be failed, you should wait the `buildCMakeRelWithDebInfo` tasks to be finished, then build again.

 ### Run the demo app